 It does take some time to get used to being told to keep an eye out for certain landmarks on the side of the road.
 To be completely honest, I’m yet to be convinced of the added value of Garmin Real Directions.
-Perhaps the more I use it and the more Garmin roll out the feature then I’ll become a fully fledged fan.
-However, until I’ve used it a lot more and it’s convinced me of its usefulness, I’ll withhold my judgement for the time being!
-I shall of course keep you posted as to progress.
+Perhaps the more I use it and the more Garmin roll out the feature then I’ll become a fully-fledged fan.
+However, until I’ve used it a lot more and it’s convinced me of its usefulness, I’ll withhold my judgment for the time being!
+I shall, of course, keep you posted as to progress.

 WHAT’S IN THE BOX?